MillionConcepts/m3-conversion/readme.md

 of the Chandrayaan-1 Moon Mineralogy Mapper bundle and makes them publicly available also modify or fork this repository -- or at least clearly document what happened to the data products after they were processed by the software in this repository.
-Otherwise, thisrepository will no longer be useful documentation; it could even become misleading.
+Otherwise, this repository will no longer be useful documentation; it could even become misleading.

 ### tips for use